spidunno/trailmakers-scaffolding/README.md

 ```

 ## Uploading
-Copy the generated `main.lua` as well as the `data_static` folder into another folder and upload as usual.
+Copy the generated `main.lua` as well as the `data_static` folder into another folder (I also recommend minifying `main.lua`) and upload as usual.
 I might make a script that automatically does everything needed to prepare your mod to be uploaded later.